pinecone-io/pinecone-ts-client/README.md

 ## Prerequisites

-The Pinecone TypeScript SDK is compatible with TypeScript 4.1 and greater.
+The Pinecone TypeScript SDK is compatible with TypeScript >=4.1 and Node >=18.x.

 ## Installation